 According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners understand that their furnace can give off deadly carbon monoxide gas, but greater than half don't do anything to keep it from taking place.

 “Carbon monoxide is a colorless odorless gas that can be quite harmful,” says Dr. Lance Broy.
 “Initial symptoms can be confused for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

 Any appliance in your home that uses fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the opportunity to discharge carbon monoxide if the system is not operating correctly or if it wasn’t installed appropriately.

 Your annual furnace service company can help uncover any troubling concerns.
 When you have furnace service completed, your technician should:

 - Be sure that your furnace isn’t emitting carbon monoxide

 - Look for any other suspicious things that could compromise your safety

-- Tune-up your system so that you know your equipment is working at its top efficiency, helping offer peace-of-mind that you’re in a good spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is running at its top efficiency, helping provide peace-of-mind that you’re in a good spot to potentially save money this winter

-It’s important to keep in mind that many furnace manufacturers could require annual furnace service to keep your system under their warranty.
-That’s where the experts at A1 Chesney Service Experts Heating & Air Conditioning can help.
+It’s important to remember that many furnace manufacturers could require annual furnace service to keep your system under their warranty.
+That’s where the experts at A1 Chesney Service Experts can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
-Give us a call at or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the cooler months.
+Give us a call at 587-315-5271 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the cooler months.